Origins of the Word

 This is hard to pinpoint.
 The caduceus shown on the left originates in ancient Mesopotamia and is a symbol long associated with alchemy.
 We also know that astrology and the seven planet cycle that is key to alchemy started in the same time.
 The origin stories such as those found in the Jewish Book of Enoch, the creation myths of Ancient Egypt and Sumeria all share some common themes: a Great Flood, contact with divine beings from “above” and the gifting of knowledge to humanity from a God of magic.
 Whether knowledge came to the first people from a symbolic inner reality (archetypal symbols from the universe), visitors in a literal sense (aliens) or some other means, we cannot be sure.

 What we do know is that from a historical standpoint we can see in the last Hellenistic dynasty of Egyptian Kings & Queens the emergence of the central God of alchemy, Hermes Trismegistus (pictured at the top of the page).
 Hermes Trismegistus is actually a blending of two gods – Thoth, the Egyptian God of magic, writing and medicine and the Greek God Hermes.
-The earliest known text of alchemy and indeed the touchstone containing the whole of the art is the Emerald Tablet of Hermes Trismegistus.
+The central text of alchemy and indeed the touchstone containing the whole of the art is the Emerald Tablet of Hermes Trismegistus.
 There is much more to say about this text, suffice to say for now that around this time we see the emergence of the Tablet and the Corpus Hermeticum – containing the earliest texts of alchemy at or around 1st century BCE in Alexandrian Egypt.

 What Are Some of the Key Principles of Alchemy?